RamprakashRP/PRODIGY_DS_04/README.md

    - Used the **Logistic Regression** algorithm to train the model on the processed data.

 4. **Prediction**:
-   - Accurately predicted whether tweets were sexist/racist or not based on the trained model.
+   - Successfully predicted whether tweets were sexist/racist or not based on the trained model.

 ## Skills Honed:
 - **Natural Language Processing (NLP)**: Developed techniques to analyze and interpret human language data.